Psychics Who Hear Voices Could Be On to Something

 Shinn’s all too aware of the ways in which the diagnosis can overshadow the patient.
 “There have been psychiatrists,” she says, “who will tell a patient: You have a diagnosis of schizophrenia and you need to modify or adjust your goals in life, forget grad school, forget that Wall Street career,” Shinn said.
 “And that absolutely can be compounding and impairing.
 I don’t disagree that that’s a problem.”

-As Luhrmann put it: “Are those cultural judgments the cause of the illness? absolutely not.
-Do those cultural judgments make it worse? probably.”
+As Luhrmann put it: “Are those cultural judgments the cause of the illness?
+Absolutely not.
+Do those cultural judgments make it worse?
+Probably.”

 Jessica doesn’t live near the center anymore.
 While she’d love to find fulltime work as a medium, she says, she’s focusing on her graduate studies to become a dietitian for now.